Thilan-X-Coder/Machine-Learning-lab_01/README.md

 This is my academic lab report named 'lab01' of CCS4340-Machine Learning (3C) module.

 learning outcomes of this lab sheet:
-_ load csv file into google colab or jupyter nodebook in anaconda environment _ add missing values at random positions in data set \* create new csv file using python
+//load csv file into google colab or jupyter nodebook in anaconda environment
+//add missing values at random positions in data set
+// create new csv file using python